piwesajopo/dart-learn1_cc-check/source-code-analysis.md

 #### Indexing a `List <T>`

-`List<T>` is not just any generic object, it's an _indexable, ordered collection_.
-For now we will just say List is a very rich object that leverages several language features like _abstract objects, interfaces, and operator overloading (for indexing using brackets)_.
+`List<T>` is not just a generic object, it's an _indexable, ordered collection_.
+For now we will just say List is a very rich object that leverages several language features like _abstract classes, generics, interfaces, and operator overloading (for indexing using brackets)_.

 In the scope of this example we will just use ccNumbers as we would use an array in other languages, by indexing the list.
 For example we can access the first element of ccNumbers like this: